robert-abela/llp2/revision/lo1revision/revision_L01.md

 ## 1.5 Examine typical usage of conditional compilation within a program
 Extend your program to have two versions of the executable:
 * Normal: read only one line of text
-* Extended: keep reading line after line until Ctrl+C is entered.
+* Extended: keep reading line after line forever.

 Conditional compilation (#ifdef) should be used for this task.
 The makefile should be updated to produce two outputs:
 * __counter__ (normal version) and